 Read the full Astell & Kern A&norma SR15 review

-The Cowon Plenue D2 (or PD2) is the next-gen version of one of the most impressive budget players we’ve encountered – the Award winning Plenue D. This budget portable music player has vast file support, pocket-size practicality, an accessible price and sounds great too.
+The Cowon Plenue D2 (or PD2) is the 2nd-gen version of one of the most impressive budget players we’ve encountered – the Award winning Plenue D. This budget portable music player has vast file support, pocket-size practicality, an accessible price (which may drop even more thanks to the arrival of the D3, above) and sounds great too.

 Read the full Cowon Plenue D2 review

-The Kann Alpha is the third player in the Kann series, yet the first Astell & Kern player to implement Bluetooth 5.0.
+The Kann Alpha is the third player in the Kann series and the first Astell & Kern player to implement Bluetooth 5.0.
 It boasts a more powerful built-in headphone amplifier than the previous Kann series players it succeeds, too.
 And thanks to the rearrangement of various components and the use of smaller resistors and capacitors, it promises added power in a smaller and more portable chassis.